aiidateam/aiida-tutorials/docs/sections/data/groups.md

 ```

-Conversely, if you want to see all the groups a node belongs to, you can run:
+Conversely, if you want to see all the groups a node belongs to, you can use its PK and run:

 ```{code-block} console